timmshinbone/TS_SampleLesson/README.md

 	- 10, 5
 	- 4, 20

 __4.__ Declare one function called _divide_ that takes two arguments, and divides the first by the second.
-Use the first item from the newly minted _products_ array for the first argument, and divide it by the first number of the first set from the last problem(#3).
+Use the first item from the newly minted _products_ array for the first argument, and divide it by the first number of the first set from the last problem(so, products[0] will be divided by 3, etc).
 Do this for each of the items in _products_ with their corresponding first number from problem #3. (the result should be the second number from each set!)
 Log each of the results to the console.

 ----------